Lovely's Purchase: Background

 President James Monroe had promised an exclusive "gateway to the setting sun"—an area devoted to settlement for the members of the Cherokee Nation where they were not "...surrounded by the White man."
-Starting in 1809, members of the Cherokee Nation living west of the Appalachians in Tennessee, Georgia, Alabama, and the Carolinas, had started migrating west to the lands set aside by the United States government for those citizens willing to exchange their eastern property for homesteads in the recently set-aside Indian Territory.
+In the last years of the 18th century, members of the Cherokee Nation living in the western part of the Appalachians in Tennessee, Georgia, Alabama, and the Carolinas, had started migrating west to the lands set aside by the United States government for those citizens willing to exchange their eastern property for homesteads in the recently set-aside Indian Territory.
 (Note: These early Cherokee migrants came to be known as the "Old Settlers".
 They had voluntarily uprooted themselves and moved west to lands promised to them by the United States federal government in exchange for giving up their traditional lands back east.)
 A route was planned by the U.S. government with the purpose to insulate newly arriving Cherokee to the area from interference and harassment by hostile American settlers and warriors from other Indigenous nations.
 These others lived, hunted, and had (in many instances) squatted on the promised tracts of land.
 They viewed the Cherokee as rivals.

 The Osage Nation had given-up exclusive hunting rights to the area that would become a large part of Lovely's Purchase in the Treaty of Fort Clark (1808).
 The Osage still owned the land outright, however, and maintained several settlements on it.
-The new Cherokee emigrants came into almost immediate conflict with Indigenous and White settlers who had preemptively occupied lands along the route.
+The new Cherokee emigrants came into almost immediate conflict with Indigenous and European settlers who had preemptively occupied lands along the route.
 This included citizens of the Quapaw and the Osage Nation, as well as other Indigenous nations, who held a special animosity towards what they viewed as Cherokee usurpers of their lands and way of life.
 Violent incidents continued to plague both groups, however, and peaked in 1817 following Lovely's death.
 The next year saw the arrival from the east of a strong Cherokee leader, John Jolly, and these incidents grew less frequent, although they still occasionally occurred.